debragail/api_doc/source/protocols/car-parking/index.html.md

 # Amenities

-A list of amentities can be included in both requests and responses.
+A list of amenities can be included in both requests and responses.

 <table class="reference">
   <tr>